 Continuing education required

-Idaho requires license renewal every year by your birthday.
+Idaho requires license renewal every other year by your birthday.
 The cost to renew your license is $50 annually.
-Currently, Idaho does not require cosmetology continuing education hours to renew your license, but you may want to earn CEUs anyway in order to stay on top of your field and keep your skills fresh.
+Currently, Idaho requires eight cosmetology continuing education hours to renew your license.

-The average salary earned by hairdressers, hairstylists, and cosmetologists in Idaho in 2013 was $19,200, a figure reported by O*Net.
+The average salary earned by hairdressers, hairstylists, and cosmetologists in Idaho in 2019 was $25,990.
 Of course, as you enhance your skills, which is exactly what continuing education allows you to do, your ability to charge higher fees increases.
 Perhaps you want to learn how to apply the latest hair straightening products.
 A hair straightening treatment can command a fee between $250-$350 for example.
 And the career outlook for hairdressers, hairstylists, and cosmetologists is positive, so your continuing education credits should help you move in the direction you desire.